Skip to main content

 • Upskilling: Providing training to your team on what it means to hold property in trust and what the duties of the local authority as a charity trustee are.

 • Inventory: Helping you take stock of the charities your authority is a trustee of and summarising key data regarding each charity.
-We can assist with the digitalisation and electronic storage of all relevant documents in a central repository.
+We can assist with digital storage and organisation of all relevant documents in a central repository.
 We will also liaise with the Charity Commission to request copies of any missing documents lodged with the Commission.

 • Report: Sharing our findings following the completion of the inventory for each charity, our assessment of compliance with governing documents and charity law, and our recommendations on how to achieve compliance.
 Our report will also include options for streamlining the authority’s charitable holdings.